 How much time does it take to file nanny taxes?

-Here's how much work you can expect to do managing household employment payroll and taxes
+Here's how much work you can expect to do managing household employment taxes and payroll

-You probably know that when you hire a nanny or senior caregiver, you need to pay taxes if that person will earn more than $2,100 in a calendar year.
+You probably know that when you hire a nanny or senior caregiver, you need to pay taxes if that person will earn at least $2,300 in a calendar year.
 But what exactly does filing household employment taxes entail?
 How much work will it take if you do it yourself?

 The IRS estimates a typical family will spend 50 to 55 hours a year managing the aspects of being a household employer.
 This includes putting your caregiver on payroll, filing taxes and adhering to labor laws.
 Here are five areas of household employment that will take up the vast majority of your time.
 If it seems like too much for you, Care.com HomePay can take care of this work on your behalf.